Sridhar-SMN/lalitha_sahasranamam/verse_42.md

 ## Without Bakthi, Jnana is impossible and without Jnana, Bakthi is incomplete

-## 121. भयापहा - Bhaya-paha - Sep 12 & 13
+## 121. भयापहा - Bhaya-paha - Sep 12

 I was really hoping to plagiarise big time from Adi Shankaracharya's commentary on Vishnu Sahasranamam as nama # 935 of VS is also Bhaya-Paha but much to my disappointment Shankarar has written a brief but a very very deep note.

-Explaining this Adi Shankaracharya writes - Bhaya-paha = The destroyer of fear and then  he defines fear as Samsara.
+Explaining this Adi Shankaracharya writes - Bhaya-paha = The destroyer of fear.
+In another nama of VS he calls Samsara as fear.
 So that begs the question as to what is the meaning of Samsara and our scriptures have 2 definitions

-a) Sam (Continuous & directionless) + Sara (travel.  this is from the root "Sru" to travel and Sara is the abstract noun) - Here the definition points to the continous cycle of birth and death and being stuck in this punarapi jananam  & punarapi maranam unending cycle.
+a) Sam (Continuous & directionless) + Sara (travel.  this is from the root "Sru" to travel and Sara is the abstract noun) - Here the definition points to the continuous cycle of birth and death and being stuck in this punarapi jananam  & punarapi maranam unending cycle.
 But this definition is useless for those who dont believe in rebirth.
-b) So Adi Shankaracharya in his Gita Bashyam gives another deeper meaning - he says samsara is the continuous occurence of sukham (joy) and dukham (sorrow) and in no particular expected pattern.
+b) So Adi Shankaracharya in his Gita Bashyam in the 13th chapter  gives another deeper meaning - he says samsara is the continuous cyclical occurence of sukham (joy) and dukham (sorrow) and in no particular expected pattern.

 I will give 2 references and conclude the explanation of the nama